Yukari-san/shrtcode-api-wrapper/README.md

-shortener = Shrtcode() # init the 'Shrtcode' class shortened = shortener.shorten("https://example.org/") # calls the function 'shorten()' and stores the returned object in the variable 'shortened' print(shortened.short_link) # and finally prints the shortened link in the terminal
+shortener = Shrtcode() # init the 'Shrtcode' class shortened = shortener.shorten("https://example.org/") # calls the function 'shorten()' and stores the returned object in the variable 'shortened' print(shortened) # and finally prints the shortened link in the terminal print(shortened.short_link) # also you can print the short version (without the https://)
 ```

 ## Get info about a shortened link